AbhilashAynipully/BankCustomerChurnPredictor/README.md

 This project was developed using agile principles on GitHub.
 All functions and features were broken down into Issues(User Stories).
 Depending on their nature Issues were grouped under Milestones (Epics).
 Each Issue had its acceptance criteria and assigned tasks.
 Depending on type of requirement, each Issue was given a Label.
 The entire development was monitored using a Kanban board available under Projects on GitHub.

 ### EPICS (Milestones)
-The project was divided into 6 Milestones (Epics).
-All Issues moved to their respective Millestones.
+The project consists of 6 Milestones (Epics).
+All Issues were moved to their respective Milestones.

 Link : [Milestones](https://github.com/AbhilashAynipully/BankCustomerExitPredictor/milestones)

 ### User Stories (Issues)
-Issues were comprised of User Story and its Acceptance criteria along with relevant Tasks.
+Issues comprise of User Story, Acceptance criteria, and relevant Tasks.

 Link : [User Stories](https://github.com/AbhilashAynipully/BankCustomerExitPredictor/issues?q=is%3Aissue+is%3Aclosed)

 ### GitHub Projects
-GitHub Projects was used to keep track of workflow.
+GitHub Projects is used to keep track of workflow.
 This was done with the help of a basic Kanban board which divided the Issues into three different stages of development which were Todo, Doing and Done.

 Link : [Project Board](https://github.com/users/AbhilashAynipully/projects/4)